 Frequently Asked Questions About Auli In Winter

-December is indeed a good time to visit Auli.
+A. December is indeed a good time to visit Auli.
 Being the Skiing capital of India, you must visit this place for some snow fun.
-However, it is suggested you visit during the end of the month as the chances of snowfall during this time is higher.
+However, it is suggested you visit at the end of the month as the chances of snowfall during this time are higher.